covector/cursor-motion-blur/README.md

 ![How to go to options page](docs-img/gotooptions.gif)
 ## Cursor image
 The image of the blurred cursor.
-Default to Windows default white cursor.
+Default to Windows default white cursor (12 x 19 pixel).<br />
+**WARNING: DO NOT SET THIS TO TOO LARGE, AS IT WILL LAG AND ALSO MAY BE ABLE TO BE SAVED INTO STORAGE**

 **Example:**<br />
 Cursor image is set to png of a white dot